-- The application must be submitted via the Heart Foundation Grants Management Portal. - The applicant will be considered the Chief Investigator A (CIA) on the proposed project. - CIA must be an Australian or New Zealand citizen, an Australian permanent resident or have applied for Australian permanent residency at the time of the application. - Up to 4 Chief Investigators can be named on an application including the applicant (CIA). - Cls B, C and D may have citizenship outside of Australia or New Zealand. - CIA must be involved in cardiovascular research (including stroke research). - CIA must be based in Australia for at least 80% of the funding period. - CIA may submit only one Vanguard Grant application and can be named as a Chief Investigator (B, C or D) on no more than two other Vanguard Grant submissions per funding round. - CIA must be from an NHMRC Administering Institution.
+- The application must be submitted via the Heart Foundation Grants Management Portal. - The applicant will be considered the Chief Investigator A (CIA) on the proposed project. - CIA must be an Australian or New Zealand citizen, an Australian permanent resident or have applied for Australian permanent residency at the time of the application. - Up to 4 Chief Investigators can be named on an application including the applicant (CIA). - Cls B, C and D may have citizenship outside of Australia or New Zealand. - CIA must be involved in cardiovascular research (including stroke research). - CIA must be based in Australia for at least 80% of the funding period. - CIA may submit only one Vanguard Grant application as CIA but can be a CIB, C or D on other Vanguard Grant applications. - CIA must be from an NHMRC Administering Institution.
 Other named Investigators may be from other research organisations. - CIA will take intellectual leadership of the project, manage the research and will be the contact person for Heart Foundation correspondence.
 All other named Investigators are responsible for ensuring that the project is undertaken and completed in the manner specified.